Low Voltage Transformer Applications & Features

 - Check the connections of the lamp with the socket by moving the lamp inside the lamp holder.

 - Check the voltage with a voltmeter.
-(Since most voltmeters give misleading readings when applied to high-frequency currents, the voltage on an electronic low voltage transformer can be measured only by using a "true RMS" voltmeter with a sufficient range.)
+(Since most voltmeters give misleading readings when applied to high-frequency currents, the voltage on a transformer can be measured only by using a "true RMS" voltmeter with a sufficient range.)

 - Looking for More Information?